Phantom Edges in the Problem Hamiltonian: A Method for Increasing Performance and Graph Visibility for QAOA: Numerical Experiments

 \subsection{Results}

 Fig. ~\ref{fig:bar_plot} compares the average approximation ratios between the standard ansatz and our modified ansatz at depths $p=1$ and $p=2$.
-We observe that for various levels of sparseness, the modified ansatz offers a significant improvement in the approximation ratio over the standard ansatz.
-Additionally, we note that for higher degrees (degree 12, in this instance), the $p=1$ modified ansatz performs as well as the standard $p=2$ QAOA.
-This similar trend has been observed across various numbers of nodes.
-For lower degrees (i.e., when the graph is more sparse), the $p=1$ modified ansatz yields approximation ratios that are approximately halfway between those of QAOA at $p=1$ and $p=2$.
+We observe that for various levels of sparseness, Phantom-QAOA offers a significant improvement in the approximation ratio over the standard ansatz.
+Additionally, we note that for higher degrees (degree 12, in this instance), the $p=1$ Phantom-QAOA ansatz performs as well as the standard $p=2$ QAOA.
+This similar trend was observed across various numbers of nodes.
+For lower degrees (i.e., when the graph is more sparse), the $p=1$ Phantom-QAOA ansatz yields approximation ratios that are approximately halfway between those of QAOA at $p=1$ and $p=2$.

 As shown in the bar plot, the optimized approximation ratios generally cluster closely together, ranging from approximately 0.75 to 0.95.
 To facilitate easier interpretation, we plot the differences in approximation ratios.
-In Fig.~\ref{fig:avg_improvement_vs_degree} we show the average improvement in approximations ratio for various ansatzes for both the Full Method and Triangle Method at $p=1$ and $p=2$.
+In Fig.~\ref{fig:avg_improvement_vs_degree} we show the average improvement in approximations ratio for various ansatzes for both the Full and Triangle methods at $p=1$ and $p=2$.
 We plot the average improvement as a function of graph degree $d$, with each line corresponding to a particular number of nodes $n$.
-As shown for both $p=1$ and $p=2$, the Triangle Method consistently performs as well as or better than the Full Method across all graph instances.
-For graphs with smaller degree, the Full Method yields worse approximation ratios compared to the Triangle Method, while for higher degrees, both methods yield similar approximation ratios.
+As shown for both $p=1$ and $p=2$, the Triangle method consistently performs as well as or better than the Full method across all graph instances.
+For graphs with smaller degree, the Full method yields worse approximation ratios compared to the Triangle method, while for higher degrees, both methods yield similar approximation ratios.

 When comparing the improvements for $p = 1$ and $p = 2$, we observe that the average improvement for $p = 1$ is approximately $0.04$, while for $p = 2$, it is around $0.02$.
 However, for $p = 2$, there is a slight upward trend in improvement as the degree increases, a pattern consistent across all values of $n$.
 It is also important to note that although the average improvement decreases from $p = 1$ to $p = 2$, the baseline approximation ratios at $p = 2$ are closer to $1$ (as seen by comparing the approximation ratios for the standard ansatz in ~\ref{fig:bar_plot}), and therefore there will be less room for improvement at $p = 2$.